midonet/midonet/docs/neutron_translation.md

 These rules should be with fragment_policy = ANY.

-On the external network, to which the tenant router is linked, add an ARP entry for floating IP and the tenant router gateway port MAC to the network ARP table.
+Find a port on the tenant router which a) has a 'port_subnet' which contains the FIP address, and b) has a corresponding Neutron port (i.e., is not a Midonet- only port).
+On the external network to which this router port's peer belongs, add an ARP entry for floating IP, and add the router port's MAC to the network's ARP table.

-ASSUMPTION 1: The floating IP's IP address does not change.
+ASSUMPTION: The floating IP's IP address does not change.
-ASSUMPTION 2: The floating IP is always set on the external network.
-That is, its router_id is always set and the router always has a gateway port set, linking to the external network.

 ### UPDATE